-Candidates could also approach the question by making a judgement on whether the same strategies have been more effective in some places than others through a consideration of two or more case studies.
-Candidates could evaluate whether the strategies in each case achieved the intended aims.
-Candidates could also analyse the unintended negative impacts of the strategies.
-Candidates could also analyse the contextual factors such as the scale of the issues, the political will of the authorities and the resources available, which may have contributed to the variations in success between these places.
+Candidates could approach the question by making a judgement on whether slum management strategies have been largely successful through a consideration of two or more case studies.
+Candidates could evaluate whether the strategies in each case study achieved the intended aims or managed to resolve the sustainable urban development issues related to slums.
+Candidates could also analyse the contextual factors such as political will, level of development, local's way of life, involvement of stakeholders which may have contributed to the extent of success of the strategies.
+Candidates could also analyse the challenges to success in the various case studies.